Faculty Currently Accepting Grad Students

 Applications for admission are completed through the Graduate School’s online application system.
 Please use the links below to find additional information and to access the online application.

-After December 11 all applications will be reviewed for completeness.
+After the admissions deadline all applications will be reviewed for completeness.
 Any outstanding documentation will be requested from you at that time and should be submitted promptly.

 The Department of Art requires applicants to the Graduate Programs in Art History to submit a Statement of Purpose and an Example of Written Work.
 Both of these items should be electronically submitted in the Supplemental Documents section of the online Graduate School application.
 Applicants preferring to submit paper copies may send them to The University of North Carolina, Department of Art, Hanes Art Center, CB# 3405, Chapel Hill, NC 27599.

 An undergraduate degree in art history is highly recommended, but not required, for admission to the MA program.
-Students who do not have an undergraduate degree in art history should have 24 credit hours of course work in art history, archaeology, cultural anthropology, and/or aesthetics.
-Applicants will be admitted to the MA program unless they already hold an MA degree in art history.
-Only students who hold an MA in art history will be admitted to the PhD program.
+Students who do not have an undergraduate degree in art history should have 24 credit hours of coursework in art history, archaeology, cultural anthropology, and/or aesthetics.
+Only students who do not have an undergraduate degree in art history need to list these pre-requisite courses on the online Graduate School application.

 Students who have completed an MA in art history at UNC-Chapel Hill who wish to go on for the PhD in art history must write a formal letter of application to the Art History Graduate Committee as soon as their MA Thesis has been signed and submitted for graduation.

-All applicants for admission who have completed their applications by December 11 are automatically considered by the department for nomination for Graduate School awards.
+All applicants for admission who have completed their applications by the Graduate School deadline are automatically considered by the department for nomination for Graduate School awards.
 Applicants and students in residence are also eligible for teaching and research assistantships, which are awarded by the department.
 There are also annual service and non-service awards.
 Students desiring financial aid should consult as early as possible the Office of Scholarships and Student Aid, CB#2300, 300 Pettigrew Hall, The University of North Carolina at Chapel Hill, Chapel Hill, NC 27599-2300 (www.studentaid.unc.edu) for information about work-study jobs and loans.